holidays/definitions/doc/SYNTAX.md

 ## Region Names

 Each definition file should include a `region_names` section mapping every region symbol used in that file to its English short name.
-These names follow [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166) where a standard exists.
+Names use the [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166) English short name wherever a standard exists.
+Using the ISO standard as the source of truth means that i18n libraries can translate these names into other languages without requiring this project to maintain its own translations.

 ```yaml
 region_names: